timescale/docs.timescale.com-content/tutorials/continuous-aggs-tutorial.md

 ```

-You will find more details about the Continuous Aggregate API in the [documentation][cagg_api].
+You will find more details about the Continuous Aggregate API in its [documentation][cagg_api].

 [hello_timescale]: /tutorials/tutorial-hello-timescale
 [nyc_data]: https://timescaledata.blob.core.windows.net/datasets/nyc_data.tar.gz